pabloguarda/brtbenchmark/README.md

+## Benchmarking of Bus Rapid Transit systems

-This repo includes the code to reproduce the analyses conducted in the following journal publication:
+This repository includes R code to reproduce the analyses of the following journal publication:

 Guarda, P., Velásquez, J.., Tun, T.H., Chen, X. and Zhong, G., 2017.
 Comparing Chinese and non-Chinese Bus Rapid Transit: Evidence from evaluation of global BRT based on BRT design indicators.
 Transportation Research Record 2647, 118–126.